-What does Klippel-Trénaunay Syndrome (KTS) look like?
+What is Klippel-Trénaunay syndrome?
+What does it look like?

 Klippel-Trénaunay Syndrome in the lower extremity.